Ashish2258/Ashish2258/README.md

 - 👋 Hi, I’m @Ashish2258
-- 👀 I’m interested in Digital Forensics
+- 👀 I’m interested in Data Science, Cybersecurity.
-- 🌱 I’m currently learning Digital Forensics investigations
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫

 <!---
 Ashish2258/Ashish2258 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.